ShadowDara/xournalpp-pluginhub/README.md

 ## Still TODO

+- [ ] better organisation over all README Files
+- [ ] windows version opens a terminal on start
 - [ ] add a settings or about window to show the software and framework version
 - [ ] Branch Protection rules for PRs
 - [ ] PR Templates